 Many different coping mechanisms can be useful for clients.
 Just one is art therapy.
 When things become overwhelming, art can be a way to detach and calm down.
 It can be a distraction as well as a soothing activity.

 Art therapy can be part of the treatment plan for those fighting back against addiction.
 It is never too early to start making the most of art, which is why this form of therapy can be found in detox programs.
-At Serenity House Detox, clients can participate in a wide range of therapies and treatments designed to work toward recovery.
+At Serenity House Detox & Recovery, clients can participate in a wide range of therapies and treatments designed to work toward recovery.
 Just a few examples include:

-Whether you want to recover in West Palm Beach or Fort Lauderdale, Serenity House Detox has a Florida location that’s right for your recovery.
+Whether you want to recover in Jupiter or Fort Lauderdale, Serenity House Detox & Recovery has a Florida location that’s right for your recovery.
 Art therapy is just part of a comprehensive detox plan that can pave the way to lifelong sobriety.
 When you’re ready to take back your life, call us at 866-294-5306.